On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Introduction

-\item[(\textsc{Threshold})] Determining whether there exists an equilibrium that achieves a social welfare above a given threshold, and computing it. \end{itemize}

 For normal-form games, where players simultaneously select a single action and payoffs are given in matrix form, these questions are well-understood.
-Computing \textsc{Any}-correlated equilibrium can be computed in polynomial time via linear programming, in stark contrast to the PPAD-completeness of computing \textsc{Any}-Nash equilibrium~\cite{chen2006settling}.
-The contrast is even sharper for the threshold variant: while \textsc{Threshold}-correlated equilibria can still be computed in polynomial time, the analogous problem for Nash equilibria was shown to be \NP-complete~\cite{GILBOA198980} for 2-player games and was shown to be $\exists \mathbb{R}$-complete~\cite{BiloM16-Nash-ETR}, already for 3-player games.
+Computing \Any-correlated equilibrium can be done in polynomial time via linear programming, in stark contrast to the \ppad-completeness of computing \Any-Nash equilibrium~\cite{chen2006settling}.
+The contrast is even sharper for the \Threshold variant: while \Threshold-correlated equilibria can still be computed in polynomial time, the analogous problem for Nash equilibria was shown to be \np-complete~\cite{gilboa-zemel-89} for 2-player games and \existreal-complete~\cite{BiloM16-Nash-ETR} for games with 3 players and more.

 Although originally defined for games in normal-form, Nash and correlated equilibrium have been extended to other representations which may be exponentially more succinct, including extensive-form, Bayesian~\cite{bayesian,950f7e7d-dc4b-32c4-b5ab-4d9f8f8c7849}, and convex games~\cite{daskalakis2024efficient,papadimitriou2008computing}.
-In this work, we focus on the \textsc{Threshold} problem for general-sum extensive-form games with perfect recall—that is, games in which players never forget their own past actions or observations.
+In this work, we focus on general-sum extensive-form games with perfect recall, in which players never forget their own past actions or observations.
 These games model sequential interactions as trees whose nodes represent stochastic events or decision points of players, and whose leaves determine final payoffs.
 The general-sum setting allows for players’ payoffs to be arbitrarily related, capturing both conflicting and cooperative incentives.
-These games naturally capture a wide range of applications, such as security protocols~\cite{10221879} and sequential auctions~\cite{krishna2009auction}.
+These games naturally capture a wide range of applications, such as security protocols~\citep{10221879} and sequential auctions~\citep{krishna2009auction}.